Logo TU Delft

 Job requirements

-• Have an MSc in Computer Science, or a closely related field;
+• MSc degree in Electrical / Electronic / Computer Engineering, or a closely related field.

 TU Delft (Delft University of Technology)